sanic-org/sanic-guide/src/en/guide/how-to/orm.md

 ### Register Routes

-According to sqlalchemy official docs, `session.query` will be legacy in 2.0, and a 2.0's way to query ORM object is using `select`.
+According to sqlalchemy official docs, `session.query` will be legacy in 2.0, and the 2.0 way to query an ORM object is using `select`.

 :--:1